 Dianne Hales, Author, Mona Lisa: A Life Discovered

 Why does Mona Lisa's smile still enchant us?
 Little is known about the world's most recognized face, most revered artist and most praised and parodied painting.
-Join Hales as she reveals Da Vinci’s muse, Lisa Gherardini del Giocondo, and explores Giocando’s colorful family history and the neighborhoods where she lived as a girl, a wife and a mother.
+Join Hales as she reveals Da Vinci’s muse, Lisa Gherardini del Giocondo, and explores Giocondo’s colorful family history and the neighborhoods where she lived as a girl, a wife and a mother.

 Robert G. Aptekar, M.D., Orthopedic Surgeon Susan Weiss, Photographer